Boleslaus I of Bohemia

 Boleslaus I (Czech: Boleslav I. Ukrutný; 915–972), a member of the Přemyslid dynasty, was ruler (kníže, "prince") of the Duchy of Bohemia from 935 until his death in 972.
 He is notorious for the murder of his elder brother Wenceslaus I, through which he became duke.
 As duke, his decisions surrounding his dynasty led to the Roman Catholic conversion of Poland, which in turn led to the recognition of the Polish state by the papacy.
 This recognition helped to define medieval Poland as one of the first modern states.

 Boleslaus I is generally respected by Czech historians as an energetic ruler who significantly strengthened the Bohemian state and expanded its territory.
 This perspective is fairly modern, as Boleslaus was often overshadowed by his brother Wenceslaus in terms of historical legacy.
 Certain medieval historians, notably Cosmas of Prague, overtly present Boleslaus as a cruel figure, particularly after the death of his brother.
-Over time, this perspective has evolved as modern historians have acknowledged his accomplishments as Duke through a more historically objective lens.
+Over time, this perspective has evolved as modern historians have acknowledged Boleslaus' accomplishments as Duke through a more historically objective lens.

 According to Cosmas, Duke Boleslaus I died on 15 July 967, a date questioned by modern researchers.
 He was succeeded by his eldest son, Boleslaus II (also known as Boleslaus the Pious).

 Early life

 Family and the Přemyslid dynasty

 Boleslaus was the son of Duke Vratislaus I of Bohemia (d.
 921) and Drahomíra (d.
 934), who was likely a Hevellian princess.
 Vratislaus took over the rule in Prague around the time of Boleslaus' birth, during which he had to manage both the exertion of influence by the East Frankish dukes of Bavaria and Saxony and the Magyar incursions.

 Vratislaus (and, by extension, Boleslaus) was part of the Přemyslid dynasty which had ruled the Duchy of Bohemia since c.
-870. In the early years of the dynasty, Bořivoj I became Bohemia’s first duke to be baptized into the Roman Catholic religion, beginning a Catholic ruling style that would continue throughout the reigns of proceeding rulers.
-Vratislaus I was a Catholic ruler similar to his predecessors, focused on maintaining Bohemian peace and concerting the land to Roman Catholicism.
+870. In the early years of the dynasty, Bořivoj I became Bohemia's first duke to be baptized into the Roman Catholic religion, beginning a Catholic ruling style that would continue throughout the reigns of proceeding rulers.
+Vratislaus I was a Catholic ruler similar to his predecessors, focused on maintaining Bohemian peace and converting the land to Roman Catholicism.
 He raised his two sons, Wenceslaus I and Boleslaus I, in Catholicism, influencing their future reigns.